mikeagun/concat/README.md

    - flexible formatting options (e.g. print lists as concat code, or concatenate contents, optionally truncate contents using precision)

 ### flexible and simple thread interface
-  - you create a thread from an initial stack and work stack
+  - you create a thread from an initial stack and work stack (data and what to do with it)
     - this pushes a (locked and running) vm val onto the stack
   - `pop`ping a VM which is running a thread cancels it
   - `eval`ing a VM which is running waits for termination, then either evaluates to the final stack contents or rethrows an exception